Hadar-N/icare/README.md

-# Oasis
+# iCare

-**Oasis** is a physical platform designed for teaching English vocabulary through an interactive sandpit interface.
+**iCare** is a physical platform designed for teaching English vocabulary through an interactive sandpit interface.
+The interface is controlled by the [iCareControl](https://github.com/Hadar-N/icarecontrol) project, using MQTT protocol.

 The project is developed under the supervision of National Tsing Hua University.

 ## Resources